billy1380/cv/williamshakour.md

 I have worked with PHP on a LAMP stack for a long time but these days my preferred setup of choice is the lovely no config App Engine environment.

-###Interests and Activities
+### Interests and Activities
-I enjoy some sports mainly basketball, table tennis and swimming, although I don’t do much of any of those any more.
+I enjoy playing table tennis regularly, it is great fun.

+More recently I have developed an interest for fountain pens and started collecting some.

 For a few years now, I have mostly been reading/writing code and any remaining time I have has been taken over by other technology interests like playing with Blender, OpenSCAD, sketching and keeping up with developments in DIY 3D printers.

 ## Social
 __Github\:__ [https://github.com/billy1380](https://github.com/billy1380 "William Shakour on Github")